7 Brutal Realities regarding Arrest

 All police officers spend some time working as detention center guards at some point.
 They cycle through for 2 or 3 years and then go back out working the streets or other special duties.
 Conversely many fresh new officers also pull detention duty early on.
 Your relationship with these guards can make things much worse or much less uncomfortable.

 Generally, you will be in a cell with 3-6 other men.
 You spend the days sitting on the floor or standing in the cell.
-You are not allowed to lay down, and the futon are stowed in a closet every morning and retrieved for sleep every night.
+You are not allowed to lay down, and the futons are stowed in a closet every morning and retrieved for sleep every night.
 They are not comfortable.
 You may read books if friends have brought them for you or if you have an interest in the police stations extremely shabby library which consists of books left by former guests, complete with messages and mental notes including anecdotes considering suicide.
 Do not expect to find English Literature abundant or even present.

-Note inside: "Hope this helps pass the time."
-Reply underneath: "Bitch, what part of BRING.ME.PORN. did you not understand?"
+Note inside: “Hope this helps pass the time.”Reply underneath: “I want to die.”

 The meals are all Japanese and are of poor quality.
 The average daily caloric intake is around 1800 kcal or a bit higher if you have money in your account to order a proper lunch box on the days that is allowed.
-There are no such things as snacks or drinks at the police station detention centers however this changes once you are moved to the regional detention center, this transfer meaning you are absolutely being prosecuted.
-Plan to lose weight, almost all foreigners do, up to 5 kilograms within the first week and 15 within 6 weeks.
+There are no such things as snacks or drinks at the police station detention centers however this changes once you are moved to the regional detention center, this transfer indicating you are absolutely being prosecuted.

 Bathing is done once every 5 days as a group with your cell mates and it too is Japanese style.
 You are watched by an officer while bathing.